-1 2 The FSCA Notification Report should be submitted before the initiation of field 3 action (e.g. recall).
-There shall not be any undue delay in the initiation of the 4 FSCA.
-Some information (e.g. batch size and manufacturing records) may not 5 be available immediately, but notification to HSA should be submitted with best 6 available information.
-7 8 - After initiating the FSCA, submit a Final Report within 21 days 9 - If the FSCA has not been completed, submit a follow-up report at the 21st 10 day mark.
-11 12 FSCAs involving LDTs are different from those involving commercial IVDs.
-13 Laboratories may refer to GN-10: Guidance on Medical Device Field Safety 14 Corrective Action and GN-04: Guidance on Medical Device Recall for more 15 detailed information on FSCA and recall requirements.
-These are specific to 16 commercial medical devices and IVDs and not all steps and requirements will 17 be applicable to LDTs.
-HSA will work with the clinical laboratories to advise on 18 the investigation and specific follow-up actions on a case-by-case basis.
-19 20 Clinical laboratories can report FSCAs including recalls with the best available 21 information on hand via email to HSA_Medical_Device@hsa.gov.sg 22 23 3.3.3 Who should report?
-24 The Laboratory Quality Assurance Manager or the Clinical Governance Officer 25 (CGO) or equivalent or any person designated or appointed by them from the er (CGO) or equivalent or any person designated or appointed by them from the clinical laboratory can report AEs and FSCAs for the affected LDTs.
+The FSCA Notification Report should be submitted before the initiation of field action (e.g. recall).
+There shall not be any undue delay in the initiation of the FSCA.
+Some information (e.g. batch size and manufacturing records) may not be available immediately, but notification to HSA should be submitted with best available information.

+- After initiating the FSCA, submit a Final Report within 21 days - If the FSCA has not been completed, submit a follow-up report at the 21st day mark.

+FSCAs involving LDTs are different from those involving commercial IVDs.
+Laboratories may refer to GN-10: Guidance on Medical Device Field Safety Corrective Action and GN-04: Guidance on Medical Device Recall for more detailed information on FSCA and recall requirements.
+These are specific to commercial medical devices and IVDs and not all steps and requirements will be applicable to LDTs.
+HSA will work with the clinical laboratories to advise on the investigation and specific follow-up actions on a case-by-case basis.

+Clinical laboratories can report FSCAs including recalls with the best available information on hand via email to HSA_Medical_Device@hsa.gov.sg

+3.3.3 Who should report?

+The Laboratory Quality Assurance Manager or the Clinical Governance Officer (CGO) or equivalent or any person designated or appointed by them from the clinical laboratory can report AEs and FSCAs for the affected LDTs.